Rethinking how you implement Member Advocacy

 Volume-focused to value-focused

 Many health plans use volume-based KPIs to evaluate the effectiveness of staff and care teams.
-But holistic care isn’t about the number of phone calls made or single issues resolved.
+But holistic care isn’t about the number of first call resolutions, phone calls made or single issues resolved.
 Instead, align your performance metrics to meaningful results.
 What outcomes do you really want from member interactions?
 Focus on the metrics that matter most for your health plan, like member satisfaction or benefits utilization.

-Long, slow evolution to rapid, iterative innovation
+From long, slow evolution to rapid, iterative innovation

 Even the most experienced health plan leaders can fall into the perfectionist trap.
 But to implement Member Advocacy is uncharted territory for many organizations.
 Instead of driving for a single end goal, work toward a continuous cycle of improvement.
 It’s much faster (and less overwhelming) to implement, test, and measure.
 In other words, incubate your solution in one area and use what you learn to scale over time.